 Phishing links in other messages.
 An earlier round of scam DMs directs users to fake Discord login pages.
 The URL looks similar to discord.com but is a spoofed domain.
 Entering your credentials hands them directly to the attacker.

-Malicious bots with excessive permissions.
-Bots that request excessive permissions can access account data they should not have.
-When users add a bot to their server or authorise an application without reading what it is asking for, they may be granting access to read messages, send messages on their behalf, or extract account tokens.
+Malicious bots and OAuth apps with excessive permissions.
+Bots and third-party applications that request excessive permissions can access account data they should not have.
+When users add a bot to their server or authorise an application without reading what it is asking for, they may be granting access to read messages, send messages on their behalf, or extract account tokens directly.

 Credential stuffing from data breaches.
 If you use the same email and password combination across multiple services, and one of those services has suffered a breach, attackers can try those credentials on Discord automatically.
-This is why unique passwords matter.
+Unique passwords stop this cold.

 Expired Discord invite links.
 Research from Check Point has found that cybercriminals are exploiting a lesser-known flaw in Discord's invitation system, registering previously valid invite links with custom URLs to redirect users to servers they control.